The Church's Year

 ASPIRATION O good Saviour, Jesus Christ, grant that I may make Thy virtues my own; especially Thy humility, patience, mercy, and love; grant that I may practise them diligently, that I may glorify Thee, sanctify myself, and thus become worthy of Thy protection.

 GOSPEL (Matt.
 V. 20-24.)
-At that time, Jesus said to his disciples: Except your justice abound more than that of the Scribesand Pharisees, you shall not enter into the kingdom of heaven.
+At that time, Jesus said to his disciples: Except your justice abound more than that of the Scribes and Pharisees, you shall not enter into the kingdom of heaven.
 You have heard that it was said to them of old: Thou shalt not kill: and whosoever shall kill, shall be in danger of the judgment.
 But I say to you, that whosoever is angry with his brother, shall be in danger of the judgment.
 And whosoever shall say to his brother, Raca, shall be in danger of the council.
 And whosoever shall say, Thou fool, shall be in danger of hell fire.
-If therefore, thou bring thy gift at the altar, and there thou remember that thy brother bath anything against thee, leave there thy offering befog a the altar, and go first to be reconciled to thy brother: and then coming, thou shaft offer thy gift.
+If therefore, thou bring thy gift at the altar, and there thou remember that thy brother hath anything against thee, leave there thy offering before the altar, and go first to be reconciled to thy brother: and then coming, thou shalt offer thy gift.

 In what did the justice of the Pharisees consist?